 Martyrs Eustratios, Auxentios, Eugene, Mardarius and Orestes at Sebaste (c284-305)

 Venerable Arisus of Egypt

-And he charged them to tell no one about him.
-And he began to teach them that the Son of man must suffer many things, and be rejected by the elders and the chief priests and the scribes, and be killed, and after three days rise again.
-And he said this plainly.
-And Peter took him, and began to rebuke him.
-But turning and seeing his disciples, he rebuked Peter, and said, “Get behind me, Satan!
-For you are not on the side of God, but of men.”
-And he called to him the multitude with his disciples, and said to them, “If any man would come after me, let him deny himself and take up his cross and follow me.
+At that time, Jesus strictly warned his disciples that they should tell no one about Him.
+And He began to teach them that the Son of Man must suffer many things, and be rejected by the elders and chief priests and scribes, and be killed, and after three days rise again.
+He spoke this word openly.
+Then Peter took Him aside and began to rebuke Him.
+But when He had turned around and looked at His disciples, He rebuked Peter, saying, “Get behind Me, Satan!
+For you are not mindful of the things of God, but the things of men.”
+When He had called the people to Himself, with His disciples also, He said to them, “Whoever desires to come after Me, let him deny himself, and take up his cross, and follow Me.

 Brethren, the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.
 And those who are Christ’s have crucified the flesh with its passions and desires.
 If we live in the Spirit, let us also walk in the Spirit.
 Let us not become conceited, provoking one another, envying one another.
 Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.
 Bear one another’s burdens, and so fulfill the law of Christ.